A walk of any length requires some decent snacks in your rucksack to keep you powering up those hills.

 - Spread it evenly into the corners and press it down with the back of a spoon.

-- Bake for 15 – 20 minutes, or until the flapjack turns golden brown and starts to go crunchy around the edges.
+- Bake for around 15 minutes, or until the flapjack turns golden brown and starts to go crunchy around the edges.
+Exact timings will depend on your oven.

 - Allow to cool before cutting into squares.